Hypothesis Test and Confidence Analysis with Wasserstein Distance on General Dimension: Non-Asymptotic Approximation

 \end{corollary}

-\subsection{Algorithm: Multiplier bootstrap}
+\subsection{Algorithm: Multiplier Bootstrap}

-In this subsection, we provide an efficient algorithm to calculate the derived random variable $ \hat{Z}_W$.
-Though $ \hat{Z}_W$ is tractable, computing a supremum of Gaussian processes is computationally tough in general, hence the fast algorithm would be profitable for practical use.
+We present an efficient algorithm to calculate the derived random variable $ \hat{Z}_W$.
+Although $ \hat{Z}_W$ is tractable, computing a supremum of Gaussian processes is computationally difficult in general, hence the fast algorithm is profitable for practical applications.

-The proposed algorithm employs a \textit{multiplier bootstrap method} which generates a bootstrap Gaussian process with Gaussian random variable as multipliers \cite{chernozhukov2015comparison}.
-We generate multiplier Gaussian variables $\{\xi_1,..., \xi_{n}\} \sim N (0,1)$ which are independent to $\mD_n$.
-Then, define a bootstrap process
+The proposed algorithm employs a \textit{multiplier bootstrap method} which generates a bootstrap Gaussian process with Gaussian random variable as multipliers \citep{chernozhukov2015comparison}.
+We generate multiplier Gaussian variables $\{\xi_1,..., \xi_{n}\} \sim N (0,1)$ which are independent of $\mD_n$.
+Then, we define a bootstrap process